vjs3/awesome-podcast-episodes/README.md

 # Useful podcast episodes for web-developers

-List of some of the most informational podcast episodes I have heard (WIP)
+List of some of the most informational podcast episodes I have listened (WIP)

+## JavaScript

+- Random
+- Random
+- Random

+## CSS

+- Random
+- Random
+- Random

+## HTML

+- Random
+- Random
+- Random